benlindsay/benblog/source/_posts/2015-12-24-getting-more-out-of-vim.markdown

 <!--more-->

-If you're just starting Vim and need some basic directions, I'd look at [this tutorial](http://computers.tutsplus.com/tutorials/vim-for-beginners--cms-21118), although in my opinion you can skip the stuff about relative line numbering.
-I prefer absolute line numbering.
+If you're just starting Vim and need some basic directions, I'd look at [this tutorial](http://computers.tutsplus.com/tutorials/vim-for-beginners--cms-21118).
 A good reference to look back at after going through this tutorial can be found [here](https://simpletutorials.com/c/1238/Simple+Vim+Reference).
 Even these introductory materials have a *lot* of commands though, so I'll summarize the steps I'd recommend taking to getting more out of Vim.

 ##1.
 Install Vim-Pathogen